 Nocturia is a significant cause of sleep problems in older people.
 Researchers have found that nearly 80% of older people say that their sleep is often disturbed by needing to go to the bathroom at night.

-A practical way to deal with this is of course to reduce your fluid intake in the evening – especially drinks containing alcohol or caffeine.
+A practical way to deal with this is to reduce your fluid intake in the evening – especially drinks containing alcohol or caffeine.
 It’s important to avoid dehydration though, as that in itself can disrupt your sleep, so make sure you get enough fluid earlier in the day.

 And some medications can affect the bladder, so ask your doctor what can be done to help you if your medication is a factor.